jlmwebhosting/funcunit.com/_guides/getting_started.md

 @body

-In this guide, we'll use [FuncUnit] to write functional tests for the jQuery UI autocomplete widget.
+In this guide, we'll use FuncUnit to write functional tests for the jQuery UI autocomplete widget.
 We'll go over:

 * Running a test in browser
 * Writing a test
 * Debugging a broken test

-* Running tests via Selenium
-* Running tests via PhantomJS
+Note:

+FuncUnit has two dependencies:

+* jQuery - only on the test runner page
+* QUnit or Jasmine

 ## Running Autocomplete Tests